Teenage Therapy in Colorado Springs

 Research different therapy modalities: There are many different therapy modalities to choose from, and it can be helpful to research different approaches to determine which might be most effective for your teenager.
 Some common therapy modalities include acceptance commitment therapy (ACT), cognitive-behavioral therapy (CBT), mindfulness-based therapy, and psychodynamic therapy.

 Check the therapist's credentials: It is important to ensure that the therapist you are considering is licensed and qualified to practice in your state.
-You can check their credentials through a professional organization such as the American Psychological Association or the American Association for Marriage and Family Therapy.
+You can check their credentials through a professional organization such as the American Counselors Association or the American Association for Marriage and Family Therapy.